microsoftgraph/dataconnect-solutions/solutions/information-oversharing/readme.md

 ![](Images/33.png)

 14. Congratulations!
-You just triggered your first MGDC pipeline!
+You just triggered your first Microsoft Graph Data Connect pipeline!
 Once the admin consents to the request the data will be processed and delivered to your storage account.

 ![](Images/34.png)